jsgounot/MAGBinning/README.md

 }
 ```

-If you have both short and long-read, short-reads are prioritized and long-reads are ignored.
+If you have both short and long-read, short-reads are prioritized for mapping and long-reads are ignored.

+#### Spring file

+[Spring](https://github.com/shubhamchandak94/Spring) file (compressed fastq) can be provided rather than fastq file.
+Current system assumes that your spring file encodes Illumina paired-end reads.
+To use it, just replace `r1` and`r2` with `spring` in your sample configuration.

 ### Software specific notes

 #### Checkm or checkm2

 [`Checkm2`](https://github.com/chklovski/CheckM2) is available and can be used flawlessly as a replacement of `checkm`.
-Note that the two softwares does not produce exactly the same results based on my tests.
+Note that based on my tests, the two softwares does not produce exactly the same results.
 One major technical advantage of `checkm2` over `checkm` is its independence over `pplacer`, which make the former much faster and memory efficient.
 This might be especially useful when using the `refined` binner (see below).
-To use `checkm2` you need to install yourself the conda environment, link the binary in the main snakefile and setup the flag in the internal configuration dictionary (see `megahit_metabat2.snk` for an example).
+To use `checkm2` you can use the alternative `binqual_checkm2.yaml` environment, link the binary in the main snakefile and setup the flag in the internal configuration dictionary (see `megahit_metabat2.snk` for an example).

 #### Refined binner